cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## Methods

 Some instructions perform an operation on an object (a linked block), which is passed as an argument to one of instruction parameters.
 In these cases, the instruction can be mapped to a method called on the given block, e.g. `block.shoot(x, y, doShoot)` translates to `control shoot block x y doShoot 0`.

-In some cases, the instruction can be invoked as a function or as a method (`printflush(message1)` or `message1.printflush()`).
+In some cases, the instruction can be invoked either as a function or as a method (`printflush(message1)` or `message1.printflush()`).
 All existing mappings are shown in the function reference above.

 ## Alternative `control` syntax

 There is a special case for `control` instruction setting a single value on a linked block, for whose Mindcode accepts the following syntax:

-* `block.enabled = boolean`, which is equivalent to `block.enabled(boolean)`
+- `block.enabled = boolean`, which is equivalent to `block.enabled(boolean)`
-* `block.config = value`, which is equivalent to `block.config(value)`
+- `block.config = value`, which is equivalent to `block.config(value)`

 The `block` in the examples can be a variable or a linked block object.

 Currently, the property access syntax cannot be used with the new [`setprop`](FUNCTIONS_V7.markdown#instruction-setprop) instruction.
 Looking for ways to support this syntax in the future.

 ## Alternative `sensor` syntax